Azure-Samples/aks-workload-identity-terraform/README.md

 This sample has two parts:

 * Infrastructure deployment.
-There is a Terraform configuration to create an AKS cluster, a Container Registry and a MySQL Flexible server.
+There is a Terraform configuration to create an AKS cluster, a Container Registry and a MySQL flexible Server.
 It will do all configuration required to allow the cluster to use Workload Federated Identity.
 * Application deployment.
-There is another Terraform configuration that will create a Kubernetes Service for each microservice of the PetClinic application, will create an User-Assigned Managed Identity,will bind a service account to the identity and will configure the identity to access the MySQL server.
+There is another Terraform configuration that will create a Kubernetes Service for each microservice of the PetClinic application, will create an User-Assigned Managed Identity,will bind a service account to the identity and will configure the identity to access the MySQL Server.

 ## Preparation